HaoyangChen/booksearch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 We use Google's [Firebase](https://firebase.google.com/) to enable log in feature and store user information.

 ## Goal
-The overarching goal of our application is to help students to find the cheapest book they want to buy quickly
+The overarching goal of our application is to help students to find the cheapest book they want to buy quickly.
+You could think this app as a used book selling web app.

 ## API
 We used Google Books API to fetch book related information.